 Ice baths flush lactic acid, a substance occurring during prolonged activity and exercise, resulting in an uncomfortable burning feeling in your muscles.

-In addition, cold temperatures constrict your blood vessels and reduce swelling and inflammation.
+In addition, cold temperatures constrict your blood vessels and reduce swelling, inflammation and body aches.

 4. Boosts Your Mood

 A 2008 Medical Hypotheses article discovered that cold hydrotherapy increases beta-endorphin in the blood vessels to relieve your pain, reduce your anxiety, and boost your mood.